 7 common industrial coatings defects and how to fix them

 Note: This blogpost is relevant for manufacturers who paint on metal.
-If you work in another industry, read more here.
+If you work in another industry, read more about our other industrial coatings.

 When it comes to industrial painting, even the most experienced painters can run into coating defects from time to time.
 In machine manufacturing, surfaces are complex.
 You have to consider the type of metal, the environment in your production area, leftover oils, contaminants, and salt, which can cause osmotic blistering.